 The Council entered into a 10-year office space lease agreement with Toledo Business Technology Center, LLP on December 21, 2016.
-This agreement will move the council's operation to a new location effective not later than sixty days after the lease signed date.
-This agreement has two components to it; the rent and improvement to the space portion.
+This agreement will move the Council's operation to a new location effective not later than sixty days after the lease signed date.
+This agreement has two components to it; the rent and Improvement to the space portion.
 Council can exercise the right to terminate the rent portion without any financial obligation if total funding falls below 50% ninety days after the lease termination notice is delivered to the lessor.
-However, Council has a financial obligation to pay the unamortized cost of the improvement of the space portion as at that date.
-That obligation as of December 31, 2017 equals \$138,750 of \$150,000 total.
+However, council has a financial obligation to pay the unamortized cost of the improvement of the space portion as at that date.
+That obligation as at December 31, 2018 equals \$123,750 of \$150,000 total.